umanit/block-bundle/README.md

 }
 ```

-Add stimulus controllers to your `assets/controllers.json`
+Add stimulus controllers to your `assets/controllers.json`.
+This part is automatically done if you use Flex in your
+projet.

 ```json
 {